Peter-gift/alx-system_engineering-devops/0x01-shell_permissions/README.md

-execute and read permission for users
+execution permission to the owner and other users